 Professor Mike Clarke

-Mike Clarke is Chair of Research Methodology and Director of the Northern Ireland Methodology Hub based at Queen’s University, Belfast.
-Mike was awarded a first class BA in Chemistry at the University of Oxford in 1984, followed by a DPhil on the history of suicide in England and Wales, with special emphasis on the use of poisons.
-He started work in health research in 1989 at the Clinical Trial Service Unit (CTSU) in Oxford, where he became responsible for collaborative overviews of cancer treatments.
+Mike Clarke is Chair of Research Methodology and Director of the Northern Ireland Methodology Hub based at Queen’s University Belfast and Director of the Northern Ireland Clinical Trials Unit.
+After achieving a first class BA in Chemistry at the University of Oxford in 1984, Mike did a DPhil on the history of suicide, with special emphasis on the use of poisons.
+He started work in health research in 1989 at the Clinical Trial Service Unit in Oxford, where he became responsible for collaborative overviews of cancer treatments.
 In these systematic reviews, individual participant data are collected and analysed for all patients entered into relevant trials.
-The largest of the projects concerns the treatment of operable breast cancer and has provided reliable estimates of the effects of a variety of treatments, which influence the care of women with breast cancer worldwide.
-In April 1999, Mike took up the post of Associate Director (Research) at the UK Cochrane Centre and was Director there from October 2002 to March 2011, before moving to Queen’s University Belfast.
+The largest of the projects concerns the treatment of women with breast cancer and has produced reliable and robust evidence which influences the care of women with breast cancer worldwide.
+In 1999, Mike became Associate Director (Research) at the UK Cochrane Centre and was its Director from 2002 to 2011, before moving to Queen’s University Belfast.

 Assessment will be based on submission of two written assignments which should each not exceed 1,500 words.

 Those wishing to take the course for credit.
 The University of Oxford Department for Continuing Education offers Credit Accumulation and Transfer Scheme (CATS) points for the course.
 Participants attending at least 80% of the taught course and successfully completing assessed assignments are eligible to earn credit equivalent to 20 CATS-equivalent points which may be counted towards a postgraduate qualification.